thorsten/phpMyFAQ/docs/update.md

 ## Upgrading from phpMyFAQ 3.0.x

 Upgrading from 3.0.x is a major upgrade.
+Your existing templates will not work with phpMyFAQ 4.0.
 Please make a full backup before you run the upgrade!
 First, log in as admin into the admin section and enable the maintenance mode.
 Second, you have to delete all files **except**: